Open Access • Peer Reviewed • Since 2010

 Vision

-To be a trusted, internationally visible platform for high-quality scholarship in tourism, hospitality, and the service economy, shaping how organizations, destinations, and communities understand and manage change through evidence-based insights.
+To be a trusted and internationally visible academic journal for high-quality research in tourism business, hospitality, service economy, management, and economics publishing research that helps scholars, organizations, destinations, and communities understand change and respond through evidence-based knowledge.

 Mission